 But it was thanks to a local’s tip that we ended up visiting the market of Chagny on a Sunday morning.
 The English resident told us that this particular market was much more authentic (and cheaper!) than the more touristy one of Beaune.

-The market takes most of the old town’s streets… and as a visitor, it makes it difficult to find the right stall with the affordable prices.
+The market takes most of the old town’s streets… and as a visitor, it makes it difficult to find the right stall with affordable prices.
 But after looking around for a while and asking some locals, we found THE vegetable farmers’ stands with delightful produce!

 The fairy-tale château of Aloxe-Corton